Free Online Translator

 Getting the best results from your translation

 Yes.
-There is no registration, no subscription, and no hidden fees.
+Every free translation comes with no registration, no subscription, and no hidden fees.
 You can translate as many times as you want.
 The service is supported by advertising revenue, which keeps it free for everyone.

 The translator handles over 200 languages.
-We also maintain dedicated translation pages for 85 of the most requested language pairs, each with pronunciation guides, phrase tables, and grammar tips specific to that combination.
+We also maintain dedicated translation pages for 210 language combinations, each with pronunciation guides, phrase tables, and grammar tips specific to that combination.

 Each request accepts up to 100 words.
 For longer documents, split the text into smaller paragraphs and translate each one separately.
 Shorter input tends to produce more accurate results.